Olive

 Home

 Customizable data bubbles to display user health data.
-Maximum 3 on mobile.
+Maximum 3 on mobile to accommodate smaller screens.

 Cards display simple and recent health data, health goal progress, and task status information.

-The slim accessibility bar runs across the length of the desktop screen; on the left a "Skip to Content" link for keyboard users.
+Slim accessibility bar with "Skip to Content" link for keyboard users.

 UI Design